BaksiLi/CS-Hypomnema/Resources/Algorithm/Graph/GraphAlgorithm.md

 1. **Breadth-first Search** (BFS): Look at 1 hop vertices, 2 hop vertices...
 If the graph is unweighted, the spanning tree would alway provide the shortest path.

 ### 2.3 Storing graph traversals
-- Stack: LIFO (Last in First out), DFS – last element being pushed to the structure would be the first being poped:
+- Stack: LIFO (Last in First out), DFS – last element being pushed to the structure would be the first being popped:

 	``` python3
 	LIFO_list = list()